LogtalkDotOrg/logtalk3/tools/assertions/NOTES.md

 Automatically adding file and line context information to assertions
 --------------------------------------------------------------------

-The `assertions_hook/1` parametric object can be used as a hook object to automatically add file and line context information, represented by the term `file_lines(File, BeginLine-EndLine)`, to calls to the `assertion/1` predicate by goal-expanding it to calls to the `assertion/2` predicate.
+The `assertions/1` parametric object can be used as a hook object to automatically add file and line context information, represented by the term `file_lines(File, BeginLine-EndLine)`, to calls to the `assertion/1` predicate by goal-expanding it to calls to the `assertion/2` predicate (the expansion assumes that a `uses/2` directive is being used in the code that will be expanded to direct `assertion/1` calls to the `assertions` object).
 For example, assuming the file using assertions is named `source`, it would be compiled and loaded using the call:

-	logtalk_load(source, [hook(assertions_hook(debug))])
+	logtalk_load(source, [hook(assertions(debug))])

 Suppressing assertion calls from source code
 --------------------------------------------

-The `assertions_hook/1` parametric object can be used as a hook object to suppress calls to the `assertion/1-2` predicates.
+The `assertions/1` parametric object can be used as a hook object to suppress calls to the `assertion/1-2` predicates using goal-expansion (the expansion assumes that a `uses/2` directive is being used in the code that will be expanded to direct `assertion/1-2` calls to the `assertions` object).
 For example, assuming the file using assertions is named `source`, it would be compiled and loaded using the call:

-	logtalk_load(source, [hook(assertions_hook(production))])
+	logtalk_load(source, [hook(assertions(production))])

 Redirecting assertion failure messages